susanlyx2020/STA414-Machine-LearningII-/README.md

 # HW1 - Bernoulli Naïve Bayes
 ### Objective:
-Fit a Bernoilli Naïve Bayes model to the Fashion MNIST dataset.
+To fit a Bernoilli Naïve Bayes model to the Fashion MNIST dataset.
 Using the model for making predictions, and generate new images from the same distribution
+### Packages Used:
+NumPy, matplotlib, sklearn, os, gzip, struct, array, urlretrieve
+### Approach:
+#### 1.